 14. Intimacy and expression of appreciation will heal our collective loneliness.

-15. Appreciating others without question your own value is CONFIDENCE.
+15. Appreciating others without questioning your own value is CONFIDENCE.

 16. Time heals all wounds.

-17. Sometimes the worst case scenario is necessary to acheive the best.
+17. Sometimes the worst case scenario is necessary to achieve the best.

 18. Respecting your own boundaries is a compassionate act for all involved.